SFR’s once-a-year Competition Licensing School

 Rent a car or use your own race car?

 Most students rent a car from one of the many local race shops.
 Renting a car makes your school days easier since the renter prepares the car for school (including going through Tech) and takes care of the car during the school so you can concentrate on driving (and getting an occasional rest break).
-Our Rental Car Services List is the best place to start if you are renting.
+Our Prep Shop Services and Rentals is the best place to start if you are renting.

 If you have your own race car, you need to make sure it meets all the SCCA safety requirements.
 Contact the SFR Chief of Tech Allen Davis to arrange a tech inspection.